Online Robust and Adaptive Learning from Data Streams: Introduction

 \subsection{Purpose of this paper}

-This study is concerned with online learning in data streams.
+This study is concerned with online learning from data streams.
 We consider a situation where each datum arrives in an online fashion.
-In such a situation, we would like to (i) learn robustly to outliers or anomalies in the observed data; (ii) adapt to changes of the underlying data-generating mechanism.
-As for (i), if a data point is an outlier, we would like to learn with as little influence by its outlier as possible.
-In this paper, we refer to such a nature of online learning algorithms as {\em robustness}.
-In contrast, as for (ii), we would like to quickly follow the changes of the data-generating mechanism.
-We refer to such a nature of online learning algorithms as {\em adaptivity}.
-Figure~\ref{fig:illustration_of_the_concepts_of_robustness_and_adaptivity_of_change_detection_algorithms} shows an illustration of the concepts of the robustness and adaptivity.
+In such a situation, we aim to (i) learn robustly to outliers or anomalies in the observed data. (ii) adapt to the changes in the underlying data-generating mechanism.
+In (i), if a data point is an outlier, we would like to learn with as little influence by the outlier as possible.
+In this paper, we refer to such an attribute of online learning algorithms as {\em robustness}.
+In contrast, with regard to (ii), it is desirable to adapt to the changes in the data-generating mechanism.
+We refer to such an attribute of online learning algorithms as {\em adaptivity}.
+Figure~\ref{fig:illustration_of_the_concepts_of_robustness_and_adaptivity_of_change_detection_algorithms} illustrates the concepts of the robustness and adaptivity.

 A tradeoff exists between the robustness and adaptivity: the robustness generally decreases if we try to adapt to the changes.
 Conversely, the adaptivity decreases if we try to learn robustly.
 Although many online learning algorithms have been introduced and some studies have addressed this issue \citep{Tsay1988,Gama2014,Chu2004,Huang2016,Odakura2018,Cejnek2018,Fearnhead2019,Guo2019}, to the best of our knowledge, no algorithm has quantitatively considered the tradeoff between the robustness and adaptivity.